 But dentures are more than a standard product.
 In the big picture, they’re one part of a comprehensive professional service that’s customized specifically for you.
 It’s essential that your dentist thoroughly examines your mouth before starting the steps to put your new smile together.
 Your dentist will do a thorough treatment plan.
 There are various types of dentures.

 For those missing only some of their teeth, then a partial denture can be made.
 Those people that have no teeth in their full top arch or no teeth on the bottom mandibular jaw - will need full dentures.
-Some people have only several or couple teeth left - and want to extract all their teeth, then they will be getting some form of an immediate denture.
+Some people have only several or a couple teeth left - and want to extract all their teeth, then they will be getting some form of an immediate denture.

 Sometimes unhealthy fungal infections survive under old dentures, or gums are red and swollen with chronic puffiness.
 Unless these problems are examined and treated, new dentures just end up sitting on top of problems that don't go away.
 Your doctor checks for any signs of gum and jaw changes that need attention, a skill that requires the training of a dentist.
 Their training and education in anatomy help them determine whether specific findings in your mouth will affect the fit and function of new dentures.

 Since your dentist brings advanced training in cosmetic dentistry to the entire process, they apply that artistic eye to designing your new smile.
 For example, the shade, tone, and color of denture teeth can be customized to what looks right to you.
 And you may be surprised to learn that tooth size, shape, and alignment are part of the option selections you choose.
 The cost of new dentures includes high-quality teeth duplicating nature, all ideally set into place for lip support and comfortable function.
 In most cases, the precisely placed teeth can be evaluated by you before the denture is processed.
-This gives you valuable input to the process that leads to a final denture you're pleased to live with.
+This gives you valuable input into the process that leads to a final denture you're pleased to live with.

 New dentures may need slight adjustments since they’re made to fit closely onto your gums.
 Small pressure points aren’t unusual and Dr. Y is happy to fine-tune your new teeth once you’ve had a chance to use them.
 Short visits to make small adjustments right after you start wearing them are generally included in the cost of your overall treatment.